 One book which is an invaluable, though not infallible, resource is William Cothren’s History of Ancient Woodbury, first published in the 1850s and revised and updated into the 1870s.
 Volume III is a compilation of birth, baptism, marriage and death records from the five towns that originally were part of Woodbury.
 It is a useful starting point for researchers looking into family history.

 If you are unable to find what you are looking for in the published volumes on the shelves, there are vertical files with history papers relating to the town’s history.
 These files are arranged by subject, in alphabetical order.
 All of these items can be found in the Library’s catalog.

 Land records are stored at Washington Town Hall.
-Please contact the Washington Town Clerk for assistance: (860) 868-2786.
-Remember prior to 1779 the area that is now Washington was part of the towns of Woodbury, Kent, Litchfield, and New Milford and their town clerks may have early records of interest.
+Please contact the Washington Town Clerk for assistance.
+Prior to 1779 the area that is now Washington was part of the towns of Woodbury, Kent, Litchfield, and New Milford and their town clerks may have early records of interest.

-The Gunn Historical Museum does not have probate records in its collection.
+The Museum does not have probate records in its collection.
 Washington is part of Connecticut Probate District 22 headquartered in Southbury and inquiries should be directed to them at (203) 262-0641.